 Do not self-medicate or take more than the required dosage of medicines during pregnancy, as it may be the cause of cloudy urine in the first place.

 If you have cloudy urine, you may experience pain in the abdominal region.
 Using warm or hot compress may help in alleviating the pain in the abdominal region that may be due to the infection.
-This also helps in reducing inflammation and may help in reducing the appearance of cloudy urine.
+This also helps in reducing inflammation and the appearance of cloudy urine.

-Cloudy urine may or may not be a cause of concern; however, it is not a good idea to take any kind of risk during pregnancy.
+Cloudy urine may or may not be a cause of concern; but checking with a doctor is always best, especially during pregnancy.
 Therefore, in the following cases mentioned below, you should seek immediate medical help:

 - If cloudy urine is accompanied by vomiting or nausea in the third trimester of your pregnancy